 Johns Hopkins University is an American private research university.
 The Johns Hopkins Center for Humanitarian Health is a unique and collaborative Johns Hopkins academic program conducted jointly by the Bloomberg School of Public Health, the School of Medicine and the School of Nursing.

-Study Subject: The grant is awarded in Public Health.
+- Study Subject: The grant is awarded in Humanitarian Health.